What is the Foundational Economy?

 Cynnal Cymru facilitates a community of practice on the foundational economy on behalf of Welsh Government.
 It focuses on core foundational sectors of Food, Social Care, and Future Skills.

-The FE CoP meets regularly to exchange knowledge, share learning, and encourage innovation.
+The Foundational Economy Community of Practice meets regularly to exchange knowledge, share learning, and encourage innovation.
 A key role is to help broker links between projects and partners from all sectors, with a view to practical problem-solving and collaboration.
-The meetings are member-led and highly participative, with reprresentatives from local authority and housing association backgrounds, training providers, community organisations and third sector networks, and Welsh Government officials.
+The meetings are member-led and highly participative, with representatives from local authority and housing association backgrounds, training providers, community organisations and third sector networks, and Welsh Government officials.

 If you would be interested in joining a session or finding out more, please get in contact via shwmae@cynnalcymru.com.